mlubinsky/mlubinsky.github.com/snow/README.md

 Truncate data
 Your COPY command for a bulk or Snowpipe loading process can contain a “SELECT” part which transforms the data based on your requirements.

-Thatis is possible because of the great separation between storage and processing in Snowflake.
+That is is possible because of the great separation between storage and processing in Snowflake.

 We saw that it is possible to perform some core transformation tasks during the loading of your data into Snowflake.
 Although this is a powerful mechanism, you might still need to transform further your data to make it ready for consumption for your analysts.
 For example, you might want to create fact and dimension tables as part of a star schema.